Skip to main content

 - 1. Are individuals permitted to hire a professional who is not a licensed attorney to represent them in an arbitration?

 - Pursuant to Code of Arbitration Procedure Rule 12208 for Customer Disputes and Rule 13208 for Industry Disputes, all parties have the right to be represented by counsel during any stage of an arbitration.
 Parties to an arbitration or mediation may represent themselves or be represented by an attorney admitted to practice and in good standing in any jurisdiction.
 A party may be represented by a non-attorney, unless state law prohibits such representation, the person is currently suspended or barred from the securities industry in any capacity, or the person is currently suspended from the practice of law or disbarred.
-In addition, please review the information related to California, Florida and New Jersey on the FINRA website for specific rules regarding representation in those states.
+In addition, please review the information related to California and Florida for specific rules regarding representation in those states.

 - 2. What will happen if a party to an arbitration fails to file an answer or reply?